grommunio/grommunio-dav/docs/CONTRIBUTING.md

    tools/php-cs-fixer/vendor/friendsofphp/php-cs-fixer/php-cs-fixer --config=.phpcs fix ./
    ```

 5. Validation of correct setup is possible by pointing a browser to https://<URL>/dav which should require to authenticate with valid credentials.
-The message "GET not supported" after successful authentication is correct, since EAS does not operate on HTTP GET.
+After login sabre/dav page with a node list should appear.

-6. Validation of development environment is best when at least a mobile device account is successfully connected.
+6. Validation of development environment is best with a DAV-capable client, e.g. Thunderbird or Evolution.

 ## Issues and feature requests